ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt3-hosting.md

 - If you don't already have a GitHub account, go to [GitHub](https://github.com) and create one.

-- Login to [github](https://github.com) and create a repository with the name username.github.io (Replace username by your GitHub's username) and copy the clone address as shown in the gif below.
+- Login to [github](https://github.com) and create a repository with the name `username.github.io` (Replace username by your GitHub's username.
+For eg, mine is `ayushkumarshah.github.io`) and copy the clone address as shown in the gif below.

     ![create_repo](/images/create_repo.gif){.img-center}